Grace Presbyterian is a national Presbyterian Church changing lives through Gospel truth

 6. What does it mean to be “Reformed?”

-Reformation, when John Calvin and others led a movement to reform the Church according to the Scriptures.
+To be “Reformed” means several things.
+Historically, it means that we trace our roots to the Reformation, when John Calvin and others led a movement to reform the Church according to the Scriptures.
 Theologically, it means that we believe in the absolute sovereignty of God and in God’s glory as the highest good.
 This historical and theological heritage is often expressed in the “alones” of the Reformation, namely:

 - Grace alone as the only way to be reconciled to God.